metrico/qryn-minimal/README.md

 ### ⚠️ Warning
-This bundle is experimental and designed for minimal single node setups with local storage.<br>
+> This bundle is designed for minimal single node setups with local storage only.<br>
-For full sized deployments please refer to the complete [qryn-demo](https://github.com/metrico/qryn-oss-demo)
+> For full sized deployments please refer to the complete [qryn-demo](https://github.com/metrico/qryn-oss-demo)

 <br>